Jujutsu Kaisen: Stage plays

 A stage play adaptation of the manga was announced at the Jump Festa '22 event in December 2021.
 It ran at The Galaxy Theatre in Tokyo's Tennōzu from July 15–31, and scheduled to run at the Mielparque Hall Osaka from August 4–14, 2022; however, due to an actor's injury, the stage play in Osaka was delayed and started on August 7.
 The play was directed by Kensaku Kobayashi and written by Kōhei Kiyasu.
 The cast included Ryūji Satō as Yuji Itadori, Kazuaki Yasue as Megumi Fushiguro, Erika Toyohara as Nobara Kugisaki, Sara Takatsuki as Maki Zen'in, Fūma Sadamoto as Toge Inumaki, and Takeshi Terayama as Panda.

 A second stage play based on the manga's "Kyoto Goodwill Event" and "The Origin of Blind Obedience" story arcs, ran at The Galaxy Theater in Tokyo from December 15–31, 2023, and at AiiA 2.5 Theater Kobe in Hyogo from January 6–14, 2024.
 The cast and staff returned to reprise their roles, with Nonoka Yamaguchi replacing Erika Toyohara as Nobara Kugisaki.

 A stage play based on the manga's "Hidden Inventory/Premature Death" story arc, ran in Tokyo from August 22–31, and Osaka from September 5–7, 2025.
+A stage play based on "Shibuya Incident" arc, is set to run in Tokyo from November 14–23, and Osaka from November 28–29, 2026.

 Other media

 A fanbook, titled Jujutsu Kaisen: The Official Character Guide (呪術廻戦 公式ファンブック, Jujutsu Kaisen Kōshiki Fanbukku), was published by Shueisha on March 4, 2021.
-It features exclusive information about the series, character profiles, author commentaries, an interview and a special dialogue between Akutami and Bleach author Tite Kubo.
+It features exclusive information about the series, character profiles, author commentaries, an interview, and a special dialogue between Akutami and Bleach author Tite Kubo.
 In June 2023, Viz Media announced its acquisition, and released it on April 23, 2024.

 From September 16, 2022, to July 2, 2023, Universal Studios Japan hosted attractions based on Jujutsu Kaisen.
-These included "Jujutsu Kaisen the Real 4-D," an approximately 20-minute original animation enhanced with 4D effects like water sprays and moving seats, and a roller coaster, "Jujutsu Kaisen × Hollywood Dream – The Ride (Kaikai Kitan)," which operated until January 18, 2023.
+These included "Jujutsu Kaisen the Real 4-D," an approximately 20-minute original animation enhanced with 4D effects like water sprays and moving seats, and a roller coaster, "Jujutsu Kaisen × Hollywood Dream – The Ride (Kaikai Kitan)", which operated until January 18, 2023.
 The coaster featured an onboard sound system that allowed riders to select their own music.
 Separately, Universal Studios Hollywood opened the Jujutsu Kaisen: Hunger of the Cursed attraction from April 25 to May 18, 2025, as part of its Fan Fest Nights event.

-In October 2022, Crunchyroll and BoxLunch announced their merchandise collaboration for the series' photo experience spots alongside My Hero Academia, in select stores in the United States.
+In October 2022, Crunchyroll and BoxLunch announced a merchandise collaboration, setting up photo spots for Jujujutu Kaisen and My Hero Academia in select stores in the United States.
 Fans could take pictures through select locations, featuring an additional installation with characters of the series.
 The BoxLunch stores also hosted a lottery with an exclusive meet-and-greet event with the Jujutsu Kaisen voice actors as the prize.